-At our most recent class, a couple of fellow moms consoled me and assured me not to worry that Hayden, now 14 months old, wasn’t walking yet.The age range of the mommy and me class is from 10-18 months of age, with most of the babies being on the younger side.
+At our most recent class, a couple of fellow moms consoled me and assured me not to worry that Hayden, now 14 months old, wasn’t walking yet.The age range of the mommy and me class is from 10-18 months, with most of the babies being on the younger side.
 Most of those babies are not only younger than Hayden at this point, but they’re also walking.
-On more than one occasion though, I’ve had 3 other moms ask me if he’s walking yet.
+On more than one occasion though, I’ve had three other moms ask me if he’s walking yet.
 When I say no, they respond with a sympathetic, “That’s okay, all babies are different.”

 How many times as a mother have you caught yourself worrying, and then trying to reconcile that worry with something familiar to you?
 For example, I know my baby isn’t walking yet, but I remember my friend Ali, whose baby was a late crawler, turned out to also be a late walker.
 So phew, I really don’t think I have anything to worry about!
 This is what we do as mothers!
-We worry, and we try to figure out how to ease our worries.
+We worry, and then we try to figure out how to ease our worries.

 So the next time a fellow mom asks how well your baby is eating solids, or asks if they’ve learned any baby signs yet, instead of getting on the defense, try to consider where they’re coming from.
-Perhaps it’s not about bragging rights or to cause you to worry, but her way of easing her mind or just gathering more information and knowledge for this journey of motherhood.
-Because as you know, motherhood is a journey filled with joy and happiness, but also worry and anxiety.
+Perhaps it’s not about bragging rights or to cause you to worry, but her way of easing her mind or just gathering more knowledge for this journey of motherhood.
+Because as you know, motherhood is a journey not only filled with joy and happiness, but also worry and anxiety.

-I plan to take my own advice the next time another mom in class comments on how shy and clingy my little Hayden is, for the 5th time.
+I plan to take my own advice the next time another mom in class comments on how shy and clingy my little Hayden is, for the fifth time.
 I’ll simply reply, “Oh, I’m not worried about my little momma’s boy.
 All babies are different!”